Security-Onion-Solutions/securityonion-docs/firewall.rst

                 portgroups:
                   - portgroups.nginx

-4. Apply the firewall state to the node, or wait for the highstate to run for the changes to happen automatically.
+4. Apply the firewall state to the node, or wait for the highstate to run for the changes to happen automatically:

   ::